thuijskens/thuijskens.github.io/_posts/2017-10-07-feature-selection.md

 Although [model selection]() plays an important role in learning a signal from some input data, it is arguably even more important to give the algorithm the right input data.
 The first step for a data scientist, is to construct relevant features by doing appropriate feature engineering.
 The resulting data set, typically high-dimensional, can then be used as input for a statistical learner.

 Although we'd like to think of these learners as smart, and sophisticated, algorithms, they can fall into easy traps.
 A data scientist has to make the signal as easily identifiable as possible for the model to learn it.
 In practice, this means that **feature selection** is an important preprocessing step.
-Feature selections helps to zone in on the relevant variables in a data set, and can also help to eliminate collinear variables.
+Feature selection helps to zone in on the relevant variables in a data set, and can also help to eliminate collinear variables.
 It helps reduce the noise in the data set, and it helps the model pick up the relevant signals.

 <!--excerpt-->